Frequently Asked Questions About Health Professions Advising

 - Demonstration of commitment for caring about people who are medically disadvantaged (clinical experience);

-- Demonstration of community interest and involvement, or trying to make your community a better place to live (volunteer experience at some level, for example, tutoring, working at a homeless shelter, working with Habitat for Humanity, just to mention a few);
+- Demonstration of community interest and involvement, trying to make your community a better place to live (volunteer experience at some level, for example, tutoring, working at a homeless shelter, working with Habitat for Humanity, just to mention a few), and serving disadvantaged people or those who could become disadvantaged;

 - Demonstration of motivation to educate oneself about the health care career you are aspiring to, understanding the role of the health professional (shadowing experience);